 Chicken Madness at Wisemiller’s Grocery and Deli

-Sugarface and I got married last week and since Japan’s borders are still closed, we opted for a short mini-moon in DC.
+Sugarface and I got married in December 2021 and since Japan’s borders are still closed, we opted for a short mini-moon in DC.
 Sugarface went to Georgetown for undergrad.
 He’s been telling me about the Chicken Madness sandwich from Wisemiller’s Deli for almost 7 years now.
 It was a delight to finally eat the original Chicken Madness!
 It was an A+ sandwich and would totally eat it again.

 Chicken Madness at Wisemiller’s Grocery and Deli